Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 As we progress through the slide, you might have come across or heard various terms and concepts related to light clients.

-At this point, it's crucial to draw a clear distinction between 2 distinct categories;
+At this point, it's crucial to draw a clear distinction;
 Let's proceed with a more focused and detailed exploration of light clients in the Polkadot Ecosystem.

 ---v